-Rebecca, Director of RDMR LLP
+Rebecca, Director of RDMR

 Rebecca studied music at Royal Holloway, University of London and immediately went on to work in music publishing at BBC Music Magazine, before moving in to media relations.
 At Dvora Lewis PR she worked for a number of high-profile clients including the London Symphony Orchestra, Daniel Barenboim, Mstislav Rostropovich, the Verbier Festival, Youth Music, Sarah Chang, and the Nash Ensemble, to name but a few.

 Rebecca was the Publicist for the BBC Proms, followed by a period as Publicist at BBC Radio 3 and two years as Head of Press for English National Opera, where she helped to transform the company’s profile.

 Rebecca has established excellent relationships with a wide range of media around the world, and with a broad range of experience has built up a wealth of knowledge and understanding of communications in the performing arts.
 Particular strengths include her excellent reputation with journalists and artists alike, and the ability to be creative in order to secure coverage in a fast-moving media world.
 RDMR was founded at the end of 2010 and works with a wide range of high-profile artists and organisations.
 Rebecca is also a Trustee for The National Youth Choirs of Great Britain.

 Maddie studied music at Manchester University before beginning her communications career in national and regional radio publicity.
 She then moved to London, spending three years at the BBC as a Publicist for the BBC Proms, before joining EMI and Virgin Classics as Press and Promotions Manager, publicising major album releases for artists such as Sir Simon Rattle, the John Wilson Orchestra and Alison Balsom.